Academic Program Planning

 Time Limitations for Completion of Program

-Students are allowed a maximum of six years to complete all requirements of the MBA, MST, and MPAc programs.
+Students are allowed a maximum of six years to complete all requirements of the MBA, and MPAc programs.

 Directed Independent Study

 Directed Independent Study [DIS] coursework is intended to offer the opportunity for greater depth of learning or the supplementation of content otherwise not offered by the Bryant curriculum.
 Hence, the role of DIS should be considered as an alternate for academic credit in a student’s program only when it augments existing courses or provides opportunity for more specialized learning.
-Stated differently, directed independent study will not be approved when such proposals represent a duplication of existing coursework alternatives or simply course topics justified on the basis of convenience or instructor preference.
+Directed independent study will not be approved when such proposals represent a duplication of existing coursework alternatives or simply course topics justified on the basis of convenience or instructor preference.
 No more than one directed-independent study is permitted within each graduate student’s curriculum.

 Any student who registers for a directed independent study course must perform the following steps: